-• General Criteria for Weeding:
+General Criteria for Weeding:

-- o Materials containing outdated or inaccurate information. - Materials that no longer meet a curriculum need.
-This case may arise when a Highline College program or area of study is de-emphasized or terminated. - Materials with minimal circulation are are not classics or standard titles in their areas. - Use of the material for instructional purposes.
-Some materials may otherwise qualify for weeding should be kept because they are used by instructors for teaching purposes. - Superseded editions of materials not considered classics or needed for historical purposes. - O Duplicate copies of low-circulating materials. - Worn out or damaged materials.
-This includes materials with broken spines, defaced or faded pages or covers, missing, torn, or brittle pages, etc. If the materials receive reasonable use, they are considered for replacement or repair. - Periodicals over five years old, unless the material has historical value and is specifically chosen for extended holdings by librarians.
-Materials that require equipment that is unreliable, obsolete, or is no longer available. - O Material which if weeded will not cause a content gap in the collection.
+- Materials containing outdated or inaccurate information. - Materials that no longer meet a curriculum need, which may occur when a Highline College program or area of study is de-emphasized or terminated. - Materials with minimal circulation are not classics or standard titles in their areas. - Use of the material for instructional purposes.
+Some materials may otherwise qualify for weeding should be kept because they are used by instructors for teaching purposes. - Superseded editions of materials not considered classics or needed for historical purposes. - Duplicate copies of low-circulating materials. - Worn out or damaged materials.
+If the materials receive reasonable use, they are considered for replacement or repair. - Print Periodicals over two years old, unless the material has historical value and is specifically chosen for extended holdings by librarians.